When You Don’t Like Who’s in Charge (1 Peter 2:13-17)

 We may even look for a pass.
 Sometimes we look at authorities and think, "I don't need to submit to them.
 Their authority is only man-made."
 Peter won't allow us off the hook, though.
 He calls them "human authorities" in verse 13, or "ordinances" or "human institutions."
 Peter acknowledges that these structures are human, but we're going to see in a minute that to Peter, this doesn't change how he says we should respond.

 Peter recognizes that Christians may even have a harder time in submitting to these human authorities, because we have freedom that others don't.
 He says in verse 16, "Live as free people."
 The freedom that Peter is talking about is freedom from bondage to sin, Satan, and selfish desires.
-We have a freedom in Christ that is incomprehensible.
-But Peter says that this freedom that we enjoy is not a freedom to do as we please.
+We have freedom in Christ that is incomprehensible.
+But Peter says that this freedom that we enjoy is not freedom to do as we please.
 The freedom we enjoy, he says in verse 16, is freedom to become the slaves of God.
 We are released from bondage to sin, the law, and the world, not to live independently however we wish.
 We are given freedom so we can enter God's service.

-Even though the authorities in our life are there by human design, and even though we have freedom, Peter tells us that it is God's will that we submit to every instance of humanly appointed authority in our lives: government, police, teachers, bosses, and so on.
+Even though the authorities in our lives are there by human design, and even though we have freedom, Peter tells us that it is God's will that we submit to every instance of humanly appointed authority in our lives: government, police, teachers, bosses, and so on.
 And he gives us two reasons.

-The first reason is that when you submit to the boss or teacher or whatever in your life, you are actually submitting to God.
-The choice isn't really whether or not you will submit to your boss or whoever.
-The real choice you face is whether or not you will submit to God, because submission to God will mean that you submit to all that he's placed in authority over your life.
+The choice isn't really whether you will submit to your boss or whoever.
+The real choice you face is whether you will submit to God, because submission to God will mean that you submit to all that he's placed in authority over your life.
 On the flip side, every time you refuse to submit to someone in authority in your life, you are actually refusing to submit to God.
 That's why Peter says in verse 13, "Submit yourselves for the Lord's sake."
 You're not submitting for your boss's sake or your teacher's sake.
 You're submitting for the Lord's sake.

 You say, "Fine, I'll submit for the Lord's sake, but only when the person I'm submitting to is worthy of my submission."
 Don't forget the context Peter is addressing.
 The people Peter says to submit to are anything but worthy of submission.
 Nero was not worthy.
 The abusive masters were not worthy.
 It has nothing to do with whether the person we're submitting to is worthy.
 Because submitting to them means that we are submitting to God, it is all about God's worthiness.
 Because God is worthy of our submission, we are therefore required to submit to all human authorities, not for their sake but for the Lord's sake.